-6.4 Design and Appearance
+6.3 Design and Appearance

-6.4.1 The proposed canopies will consist of an open sided steel structure with a profile sheet composite roof.
+6.3.1 The proposed canopies will consist of an open sided steel structure with a profile sheet composite roof.
 The canopies will be set at the same height as the canopy granted planning permission in 2004.
-Although the proposed children's play area will be set at a height of 1.5m above the main garden centre building and existing canopy, given its location to the rear of the main building the visual impact of this structure will be limited.
-Given the location of the proposed extension to the rear of the main garden centre building to the rear of the main garden centre building and the rear of the main garden centre building is structure will be limited.
+Although the proposed children's play area will be set at a slightly higher height above the main garden centre building and existing canopy, given its location to the rear of the main building the visual impact of this structure will be limited.
 Given the location of the proposed extension to the rear of the main garden centre building and the existing boundary treatment it is considered the proposal is of an acceptable design.

-6.5 Residential Amenity
+6.4 Residential Amenity

-6.5.1 The application site occupies a standalone location that is approximately 180m from the nearest residential dwellings located on Northern Drive.
-Furthermore there is a railway line and a bank of trees between the dwellings and the garden centre.
+6.4.1 The application site occupies a standalone location that is approximately 180m from the nearest residential dwellings located on Northern Drive.
+Furthermore, there is a railway line and a bank of trees between the dwellings and the garden centre.
 It is therefore considered that the proposed extensions will not have any impact on the amenity of any other neighbouring properties.

-6.6 Highway Safety
+6.5 Highway Safety

-- 6.6.1 No objections have been received from the Highway Authority.
+6.5.1 No objections have been received from the Highway Authority.
 The access road up to the garden centre is private and not in the control of the Highway Authority.
 The access from Stapleford Road is of sufficient width with suitable visibility.
-The only narrow part of the access is over the bridge which is single access.
+The only narrow part of the access is over the railway bridge which is single access.
 Beyond the bridge the access road has recently been widened in accordance with planning reference number 18/00084/FUL.
 Adjacent to and to the rear of the main building there is an existing car park which is of an adequate size to serve the garden centre.
-There are no highway safety issues relating to this application. - 6.7 Other issues - 6.7.1 A Section 52 Agreement restricts which goods can be sold from the site and specifies the area of the site they can be sold from.
-In the event that planning permission is granted, this would have to be subject to the Section 52 Agreement being updated to reflect the proposed extensions.
+There are no highway safety issues relating to this application.